Guy Banister: Early life and law enforcement career

-Law enforcement career

-In 1934, Banister joined the Federal Bureau of Investigation.
-He was present at the killing of John Dillinger.
-Originally based in Indianapolis, he later moved to New York City where he was involved in the investigation of the American Communist Party.
-FBI Director J. Edgar Hoover was impressed by Banister's work and, in 1938, he was promoted to run the FBI unit in Butte, Montana.
-In December 1944, Banister was charged with investigating a fatal Fu-Go balloon bomb near Kalispell, Montana.
-During the 1947 flying disc craze, Banister investigated a hoaxed saucer in Twin Falls.
+William Guy Banister was born in Monroe, Louisiana, the oldest of seven children.
+After studying at Louisiana State University, he joined the Monroe Police Department.
+In 1934, he joined the Federal Bureau of Investigation, and was present at the killing of John Dillinger.
+Originally based in the FBI's Indianapolis office, Banister later moved to New York City where he was involved in the investigation of the American Communist Party.
+FBI Director J. Edgar Hoover was impressed by Banister's work and, in May 1938, he was promoted to run the FBI unit in Butte, Montana.
+In December 1944, Banister investigated a fatal Fu-Go balloon bomb near Kalispell, Montana.
+During the 1947 flying disc craze, he examined a saucer hoax in Twin Falls.

-He also served in Oklahoma City, Minneapolis and Chicago.
-In Chicago, he was the Special Agent in Charge for the FBI.
-He retired from the FBI in 1954.

-Banister moved to Louisiana and, in January 1955, became Assistant Superintendent of the New Orleans Police Department, where he was given the task of investigating organized crime and corruption within the police force.
-It later emerged that he was also involved in looking at the role that left-wing political activists were playing in the struggle for civil rights in New Orleans.
+Banister also served in the Oklahoma City, Minneapolis and Chicago FBI offices.
+In Chicago he was promoted to Special Agent in Charge in 1953.
+He retired from the FBI in 1955, and moved back to Louisiana where he became Assistant Superintendent of the New Orleans Police Department.
+He was tasked with investigating corruption and ties to organized crime within the police force.
+In December 1955, he publicly revealed 91 members of the police who were involved in graft, after a list was found at the home of an illegal lottery operator.
+It later emerged that Banister was also looking at the role played by left-wing activists in the struggle for civil rights in New Orleans.
 On the campuses of Tulane University and Louisiana State University, he ran a network of informants collecting information on "communist" activities.
 He submitted reports on his findings to the FBI through contacts.

 In March 1957, NOPD Superintendent Provosty Dayries suspended Banister after witnesses reported he had drawn his revolver while threatening a bartender at the Old Absinthe House on Bourbon Street in the French Quarter.
 Banister denied the allegations, and the bartender described the incident as an "unprovoked attack".
-Banister's suspension ended in June of that year, however, Dayries dismissed Banister from the force for "open defiance" after he refused to be reassigned as the department's chief of planning.
+Later in March, Banister appeared before the state's Joint Legislative Segregation Committee where he claimed he had "documentary proof of clear and specific communist directions to promote friction between the races".
+He also told of investigating the first Japanese fire balloon to land in the US.
+His suspension ended in June of that year; however, Dayries dismissed Banister from the force for "open defiance" after he refused to be reassigned as the department's chief of planning.
 In supporting Dayries' decision, New Orleans' mayor Chep Morrison said that there was "no other course that one could sensibly follow".